 Doing this will allow you visibility into additional work requests that may be aligned to your organisation’s channels but not specific to any client.
 At the same time, a client-specific project will give visibility to client-related ad hoc tasks.

 Top Tip: Create a Hive label that can be applied to all ad-hoc tasks; this will enable you to leverage a Summary view to report all non-campaign tasks across your portfolio.
 See the next step on how to create labels.

-Step 4: Create your labels to categorise work across your campaigns
+Step 4: Create your labels to categorize work across your campaigns

-With labels, you can categorise your actions across projects.
-By creating labels for channels, organisation groups, regions or any vital information you would like to group actions and tasks across campaigns or projects, you can easily create a report with a summary view.
+With labels, you can categorize your actions across projects.
+By creating labels for channels, organization groups, regions or any vital information you would like to group actions and tasks across campaigns or projects, you can easily create a report with a summary view.